biobakery/humann/doc/UserManual.md

   --output-format {tsv,biom}
                         the format of the output files
                         [DEFAULT: tsv]
+  --output-max-decimals <10>
+                        the number of decimals to output
+                        [DEFAULT: 10]
   --output-basename <sample_name>
                         the basename for the output files
                         [DEFAULT: input file basename]